 - Are you a power player, a finesse player, or a combination?

 - How the weight is distributed is also something to look out for.
-Some people prefer their racket to be head heavy, others prefer head light.
+Some people prefer their racket to be head heavy; others prefer head light.
 It's an individual preference.

-It is worth highlighting the grip size, as it is often overlooked by beginners.
-If you choose a grip size that is wrong for you, then the racket will slip out of your hand when you are playing.
+Buying a racket with the right grip size is often overlooked by beginners.
+It may sound trivial, but it's actually crucial.
+If the grip size that is wrong for you, then the racket will slip out of your hand when you are playing.

 There are five different sizes of grip.
 You can check the grip size by "shaking hands" with the racket.
 If the size is correct, there should be enough room to fit the index finger of your non-hitting hand in the space between your ring finger and palm.

 If you are ordering a racket online, find an existing racket that you own, or a friend's that fits, and note the size.

 Achieving the optimum string tension for your game is vital.